-Questions about the individual music/arts activities, or requests to change nominations, may be made to the the arts@spw.sa.edu.au.
+Questions about the individual music/arts activities, or requests to change nominations, may be made to thearts@spw.sa.edu.au.

 Facebook

 SPW has a Facebook page which features some of the day-to-day and special happenings in around the school.
 We encourage parents/caregivers to 'like' this page and 'share' it with your friends and family.